tc39/notes/es9/2018-05/may-22.md

 MB: If you parse a stringified input string, you get the same string value as the original.
 This proposal doesn't change that invariant. `JSON.parse(JSON.stringify(string)) === string`

-MB: But more importantly… You can take either the current serialization, or the proposed serialization with escapes in it, and pass it through `JSON.parse`.
+MB: But more importantly...
+You can take either the current serialization, or the proposed serialization with escapes in it, and pass it through `JSON.parse`.
 The result remains exactly the same.
 And that's why we believe this change to be backwards compatible.
 These escape sequences are specified as part of JSON, so any valid JSON parser already supports them.

 YK: Are you saying that after changing, old JSON.parse will return the original value?